microsoft/DMF/Dmf/Modules.Library/Dmf_CrashDump.md

 ````
 typedef struct
 {
-  // The identifier of this component.
-It will be in the Bug Check data.
+  // Number of triage dump data entries to allocate.
+This must be
+  // set before using DMF_CrashDumpDataAdd.
+  ULONG TriageDumpDataArraySize;
+  // Callback for adding triage dump ranges during BugCheck processing.
-  // This is a required parameter.
+  // This is optional, even if passing a TriageDumpDataArraySize since
+  // buffers can be added prior to a BugCheck occurring.
   //
-  UCHAR* ComponentName;
+  EVT_DMF_CrashDump_StoreTriageDumpData* EvtCrashDumpStoreTriageDumpData;
+} CrashDump_TriageDumpData;

+typedef struct
+{
   // GUID for this driver's Ring Buffer data.
   //
   GUID RingBufferDataGuid;